gebteus/mongozbx/ReadMe.md

 #mongozbx
-Zabbix agent (3.0) native plugin for Mongodb monitoring.
+Zabbix agent (3.X) externral script for Mongodb monitoring.

-This plugin is an agent Loadable Module (https://www.zabbix.com/documentation/3.0/manual/config/items/loadablemodules).
+The work is based on m-barthelemy`s [native plugun](https://github.com/m-barthelemy/zabbix-mongo-old)

 It can connect to a Mongo server, run basic queries and return a simple value usable by Zabbix server.

-An XML template with a few useful example queries that you can import in your Zabbix server (Configuration -> Templates -> Import) is provided.
+An XML template with a few useful example queries databases auto discovery is provided.

-##Zabbix Configuration

-...

 ##Requires
 Install pymongo